If you've experienced property loss from wildfires in LA our team is here to help you. Call us today.

 An HO6 insurance policy typically covers drywall as part of its “unit or dwelling coverage.”
 This coverage protects the interior structure of a condo unit, which usually includes the drywall, as well as interior walls, ceilings, and sometimes flooring.

 However, the specifics can vary based on your particular policy and the condo association’s master policy.
 If the master policy is “walls-in,” it might cover drywall, reducing the need for extensive interior coverage.
-But if the master policy is “bare walls,” HO-6 insurance is necessary to cover drywall and other interior features.
+But if the master policy is “bare walls,” HO6 insurance is necessary to cover drywall and other interior features.

 Does HO6 Insurance Cover Water Damage?

 Whether or not your HO6 policy covers water damage depends on the type and source of the damage.
 HO6 policies typically cover sudden, accidental water damage from clogged drains, burst pipes in your unit, or plumbing problems.
-But water damage caused by an outside source, such as a leaking roof, a backed up sewer line, or another unit owner’s negligence, is more likely to fall under the condo association’s master policy.
+But water damage caused by an outside source, such as a leaking roof, a backed-up sewer line, or another unit owner’s negligence, is more likely to fall under the condo association’s master policy.
 Determining responsibility in these instances can be particularly complicated, so it’s always best to consult with an insurance attorney to explore your best options.

 How Much Does HO6 Insurance Cost?

-While costs can vary greatly depending on your insurer, your property location, your coverage limits, and your deductibles, a national analysis showed that an HO6 insurance policy costs an average of $445 per year.
+While costs can vary significantly depending on your insurer, property location, coverage limits, and deductibles, a national analysis revealed that an HO6 insurance policy costs an average of $445 per year.
 That average policy included $300,000 for liability coverage, $100,000 in personal property coverage, and a $1,000 deductible.

 What Is Loss Assessment on an HO6 Insurance Policy?

-Loss assessment is the share of a fee that you, as a condo owner, may be charged by your condo association when a common area, like a lobby, roof, or pool, is damaged but the association’s insurance policy isn’t sufficient to cover the cost of the damages.
+Loss assessment is the share of a fee that you, as a condo owner, may be charged by your condo association when a common area, like a lobby, roof, or pool, is damaged, but the association’s insurance policy isn’t sufficient to cover the cost of the damage.
 Adding loss assessment coverage to your HO6 policy as an endorsement provides a financial safety net to help protect you from these unexpected costs when the association’s insurance falls short.

-Loss assessment coverage is usually determined on a claims-made basis, meaning that the date of the assessment, rather than the date of the occurrence, controls coverage.¹ That means that you, as a unit owner, can be responsible for loss assessments that result from incidents that occurred before you purchased your unit in the building.
+Loss assessment coverage is usually determined on a claims-made basis, meaning that the date of the assessment, rather than the date of the occurrence, controls coverage.¹ That means that you, as a unit owner, can be responsible for loss assessments that result from incidents that occurred even before you purchased your unit in the building.

 HO6 Policy Limits for Loss Assessment